kr-g/mpymodcore/README.md

 # Web Server included

-In package `modext.webserv` there are basic HTTP request handling functions.
+In package `modext.http` there are basic HTTP request handling functions.

-In package `modext.webserv.windup` is WindUp as included web server.
+In package `modext.windup` is WindUp as included web server.

 The WindUp web server is like [Apache](https://en.wikipedia.org/wiki/Apache_HTTP_Server)